sudopluto/learning-how-to-live/young-adult/age-25.md

     - get into groove of masters classes
     - content creator
     - learn photography
-    - commit to the pineapple
+    - commit to the pineapple and/or get a serious relationship

 - direction
     - stop bucketlist / todolist